janjuafarooq/Stock-Prices/README.md

 ### Backend Server

 1. Change directory to the api directory and install node modules by running `cd api && npm install`
 2. Start the backend server by running  `npm start` in the api directory.
 Leave this terminal window running.
+The backend server runs on localhost:3001 by default
 3. Tests can be run with the `npm test` command

 ### Frontend Server

 1. Change directory to the web folder and install node modules by running `cd web && npm install`
 2. Start the frontend server by running  `npm start` in the web directory.
 Leave this terminal window running.
+The front end runs on localhost:3000 by default and requests are proxied in the package.json
 3. Tests can be run with the `npm test` command

 ### Note